Fractured: A Public Conversation

 - More than half of the state’s jail inmates found incapable to proceed to trial because of mental illness wait more than 300 days for a state psychiatric hospital bed.

-- The state’s three state psychiatric hospitals only have a combined 894 bed, but only about 600 are available because of staffing problems.
+- The state’s three psychiatric hospitals only have a combined 894 beds, but only about 600 are available because of staffing problems.
 In 2000, there were nearly 1,600 beds.

-- The majority of people found incapable to proceed never get a bed.
+- Many people found incapable to proceed never get a bed.
 Charges are often dismissed because their stays in jail would be longer than the maximum sentence for their alleged crimes, usually misdemeanors.
 Many return to jail on similar charges and start the process over of waiting for a bed.

 - In 2002, patients with mental illness who to hospital emergency rooms in hopes of getting a state psychiatric bed waiting an average of 16 days — taking scare spots of other people in crisis.